-The employer sets the plans.
-A senior manager or supervisor should be accountable for keeping plans current.
+The employer must ensure emergency response plans are effective, documented, and readily available.
+Senior management and supervisors should be accountable for ensuring that plans stay current and that employees have been trained.
 The OHC provides input and helps to monitor the plan's effectiveness.
 Document your plan, test it regularly and keep copies on file.
+Test your emergency plan regularly and ensure all employees receive training